“You have an EQ of zero!” "Ken" yelled at me.

 Ken was a co-founder of my company.
 More importantly I considered him a close friend.

-I had lunch with Ken the day before to have our weekly 1:1.
+I had lunch with Ken to have our weekly 1:1 the day before he quit.
 I pushed him pretty hard at lunch because he wasn’t performing well.

 I looked down at Ken’s feet and he wasn’t wearing socks.